 Term 1: Health and Wellbeing Term 2: Living in the Wider World Term 3: RSE Term 4: RSE Term 5: Health and Wellbeing Term 6: Living in the Wider World How can we manage our time effectively to help us succeed?
-Why do some people become homeless and why is homelessness on the rise?
-Why do some people have same-sex relationships and what is it like to be in one? have same-sex these things and what an relationships and what does the law say about What are hate crimes and why do these still happen?
+Why do some people become homeless and why is homelessness on the rise? have same-sex these things and what How can we harness the power of memory and the mind?
+What are hate crimes and why do these still happen?
 Can tattoos and piercings be dangerous?
 How does the criminal justice system work?
-Why is it important that we learn about sex, gender and trans- identity?
+Why is it important that we learn about sex, gender and transidentity?
 Harassment and stalking - what are these things and what does the law say about it?
 How can we harness the power of memory and the mind?
 What is fake news and why do we need critical thinking skills?
 How can we manage grief and bereavement?
 What is overt and covert racism and why are people still prejudice?
 Why do sexism, gender prejudice and stereotypes still exist?
 What is body shaming?
 Is it bullying and why do people do this?
 Why is social media considered a negative influence in today's society?
 How effective are you at spotting fake news?
 How can we manage social worries?
 County Lines - what is this and how are young people being exploited?
 Revenge Porn - what is this and how can we prevent ourselves from being victims?
 Being a new parent - what is this like and why can it be so challenging?
 Why is social media considered a negative influence in today's society?
 What rights and responsibilities do we have in the workplace?
 How can we control our anger?
 County Lines - what is this and how are young people being exploited?
 Do we have healthy or unhealthy relationships with our role models?
 Being a new parent - what is this like and why can it be so challenging?
 How much is too much screen time and why does it matter?
 What is money laundering and why are some students taken in by this crime?
 What is binge drinking, what are the risks and why do people still do it despite the risks?
 What is anti-social behaviour and how does this affect communities?
 What are forced and arranged marriages and what do we need to know?
 How can we manage conflict successfully?
 Why do we need sleep and how does sleep deprivation affect us?
 What are employers looking for in CVs?